QUICK FACTS ON THE TRIBE MANAGER:

 COACHING & MANAGING CAREER:

-Esposito is in his fifth season as a manager in the Pirates organization, his first in Indianapolis … was named to the position on 1/16/18 … Has posted a record of 233-195 (.544) in four years as a minor league manager … Began his coaching career in the Pittsburgh Pirates organization in 2013 as a player/coach for Triple-A Indianapolis … Managed Short-Season A Jamestown in 2014 before jumping to Single-A West Virginia for the 2015 and '16 campaigns ...
+Esposito is in his sixth season as a manager in the Pirates organization, his second in Indianapolis … was named to the position on 1/16/18 … Has posted a record of 306-262 (.539) in five years as a minor league manager … Began his coaching career in the Pittsburgh Pirates organization in 2013 as a player/coach for Indianapolis … Managed Short-Season A Jamestown in 2014 before jumping to Single-A West Virginia for the 2015 and '16 campaigns ...
 His '15 team won a club record 87 games and posted a .626 winning percentage, the third-best mark among all full-season teams in Minor League Baseball ...
 Served as manager for Short-Season A West Virginia in 2017, guiding the team to a 40-35 record and second-place finish in the New York-Penn League's Pinckney Division.

 |ESPOSITO'S MANAGERIAL RECORD|